Writer: Danny Wood

 Six Essential Winemaking Techniques

-MEMBERS ONLYCommercial winemakers and wine industry professionals don’t become experts overnight.
+Commercial winemakers and wine industry professionals don’t become experts overnight.
 It can take many vintages to figure out what works and what doesn’t work in a home or commercial winery.
-But that doesn’t mean hobby winemaking has to be hard — and it helps to get some pro-level advice to boost your confidence.
-We spoke with
+But that

 Wild Yeast Fermentation

-MEMBERS ONLYWild or native yeasts, according to a general definition, occur naturally in the air or on surfaces.
-While the word, ‘wild’ might give the romantic impression that winemaking’s native yeasts come from the grapes in the vineyard, it’s just as likely a wild ferment is the result of yeast from winery equipment or even the
+Wild or native yeasts, according to a general definition, occur naturally in the air or on surfaces.
+While the word, ‘wild’ might give the romantic impression that winemaking’s native yeasts come from

 10 Tips for Taking stock in Your Home Winery